 This question is better answered by your CPA or attorney.
 We can say that most small businesses start out with their home state (where the company is located).
+We're based in Sacramento and help many businesses form their LLC in California.
 Other popular states are Delaware and Nevada, due to their “corporate friendly” laws.
 Keep in mind that if you form in another state other than your home state, you would then be required to “qualify” to do business in your home state.

 Do I need to register or “qualify” to do business in every state in which I do business?

 To operate your business in multiple states will cost you both initially and annually.
 Depending on your type of business, you may need to qualify in every state where you transact business.